Background Image for Monkeypox Microsite

 GW-NASTAD Clinical Public Health Summit on HIV

-NASTAD and the George Washington University (GW) School of Medicine and Health Sciences (SMHS) partner to create an opportunity for first-year medical students to study the federal "Ending the HIV Epidemic: A Plan for America" initiative and develop innovative proposals to address the HIV epidemic at the local level.
+Every year, NASTAD and the George Washington University (GW) School of Medicine and Health Sciences (SMHS) partner to create an opportunity for current GW first-year medical students to study the federal "Ending the HIV Epidemic: A Plan for America" initiative and develop innovative proposals to address the HIV epidemic at the local level.

-Students have the opportunity the opportunity to learn directly from senior HIV/AIDS officials and experts fighting to end HIV at the federal, state, city and community levels.
+At the Summit, students have the opportunity to learn directly from senior HIV/AIDS officials and experts fighting to end HIV at the federal, state, city, and community levels.
 Over past years, NASTAD and GW have hosted HIV/AIDS officials from across the country - from Washington State to Washington, D.C. - to work with GW medical students during this summit.

-The Clinical Public Health Summit on HIV is the capstone event of the first semester.
-It is constructed as a scientific conference and problem-solving activity in which students are exposed to the latest data on HIV/AIDS, interact with scientific and public health experts in the field, and are charged with working in teams to develop a state- or city-level action plan to improve HIV/AIDS community health.
-The Summit will provide students with experience in the Clinical Public Health roles that await you as a physician who practices modern, socially-conscious medicine as a community health leader who can translate basic sciences, pharmacotherapy, epidemiology, and knowledge of health systems into population-level action.
+The Clinical Public Health Summit on HIV is constructed as a scientific conference and problem-solving activity in which students are exposed to the latest data on HIV/AIDS, interact with scientific and public health experts in the field, and are charged with working in teams to develop a state- or city-level action plan to improve HIV/AIDS community health.
+The Summit provides students with experience in the Clinical Public Health roles that await them as physicians who practice modern, socially-conscious medicine, and as community health leaders who can translate basic sciences, pharmacotherapy, epidemiology, and knowledge of health systems into population-level action.

 Samples of Students Proposals: